Cancer patients with depression are "being overlooked" says leading Priory psychotherapist

 Men and women are struggling with depression after treatment for illnesses such as cancer because there is insufficient emotional support for them, a leading Priory psychotherapist says.

-Julia Cole, senior psychotherapist at the Priory’s Wellbeing Centre in Southampton, said she was seeing an increasing number of people whose depression followed cancer treatment.
+A senior psychotherapist at Priory Wellbeing Centre Southampton, said she was seeing an increasing number of people whose depression followed cancer treatment.